tobealive/docs/docs/getting-started/installation.md

 V's `sync` module and channel implementation uses libatomic.
-It is most likely already installed on your system, but if not, you can install it, by doing the following:
+It is most likely already installed on your system, but if not, you can install it by doing the following:

 ```bash
 macOS: already installed